zimzir/my-hub/docs/Blender Content/Getting-Started.md

 <img src="/images/Getting-Started/units.jpg" alt="Units" width="200">
 </center>

+<span style="font-size: 50px; color: red;">!</span> <small>Note: Because of this change, we’ll need to adjust some offsets when exporting.
+We’ll cover the details in the Exporting for 3D Printing section. </small>

 To make the grid more useful for precise modeling, you can change its scale.

 Go to **Viewport Overlays → Guides → Scale** and set it to **0.01**.